-As an employee of Washington College, you may be eligible for certain benefits such as medical, dental, vision and supplemental life insurance at group rates.
+As an employee of Washington College, you may be eligible for certain benefits such as medical, dental, vision and life insurance at group rates.
 Washington College pays for the majority of the monthly cost of the benefits you choose to enroll in, and you pay a portion as well.
-In addition, the company pays for the entire cost of a life/ad&d insurance policy on your behalf.
+In addition, the College pays for the entire cost of Life and Disability benefits on your behalf.